-- This list displays currently running publishing sessions (by destination) that were initiated either manually from the Publish Console or automatically as a scheduled event.
-The sessions are listed in the order they were initiated, with the most recent one first. - Session status can be either Running, Failed, or Error; click the hyperlinked status description for an explanation of the problem and possible causes. - Click the Inspect icon review the details for the selected publishing session. - If a session's status is Error, a Delete (trash can) icon appears for that session.
-This icon allows you to delete the session after troubleshooting the cause of the error.
+- Circling green arrows appear in the Active tab while a session is running or paused. - This list displays currently running publishing sessions (by destination) that were initiated either manually from the Publish Console or automatically as a scheduled event.
+The sessions are listed in the order they were initiated, with the most recent one first. - Session status can be either Running or Paused (a partially completed session that will continue only after user input; this status applies to RealTime publishing only).
+To continue a paused session, click the Resume (arrow) button that appears at the right side of the row. - In RealTime publishing, you can click the Cancel button (square) to cancel the publishing process. - Click the View Log icon to view logs of the publishing session.